 Black Montana

-Although it is now the least black state in the nation, Montana once boasted a substantial, interconnected and widespread African-American community, the core of which lay in the state’s capital, Helena.
-There, despite prevalent structural racism and white supremacy, a flourishing group of tightly-knit families and individuals built, and cohered around, a stable foundation of community businesses and institutions that endured for decades.
-Hagen's research into the history of Montana’s black community documents its establishment in the 1860s, its heyday (ca. 1877-1910), and its subsequent decline (through the 1960s).
+Although it is now the least Black state in the nation, Montana once boasted a substantial, interconnected and widespread African American community, the core of which lay in the state’s capital, Helena.
+In Montana, despite prevalent structural racism and White supremacy, a flourishing group of tightly-knit families and individuals built, and cohered around, a stable foundation of community businesses and institutions that endured for decades.
+Dr. Hagen's research into the history of Montana’s Black community documents its establishment in the 1860s, its heyday (ca. 1877-1910), and its subsequent decline (through the 1960s).

 |